topspinj/pydata-workshop/docs/index.rst

 PyDataDC Recommender System Workshop
 =====================================

-The recommendation system is a classic application of machine learning that aims to predict which item a user will like best.
+The recommender system is a classic application of machine learning that aims to predict which item a user will like best.
 Personalized recommendations play an integral role for e-commerce platforms, with the goal of driving user engagement through item recommendations.

-In this workshop, we will build a recommendation system using data from the `MovieLens dataset <https://grouplens.org/datasets/movielens/>`_.
+In this workshop, we will build two types of recommender systems using the `MovieLens dataset <https://grouplens.org/datasets/movielens/>`_:

+1. an item-item recommender using k Nearest Neighbors (kNN) and cosine similarity
+2. a top N recommender using matrix factorization

 We will also cover the following topics on recommendations:

 - collaborative vs. content-based filtering
 - implicit vs. explicit feedback